 Model transformation follows the arrow of time, taking expectations and commitments one step further towards application deployment, refactoring goes the other way, taking back past implementations in a bid to understand their purpose and to reinstate them.
 Whereas the former, by going forward, may change the contracts, the latter, by looking backward, is meant to freeze whatever was agreed in the past:

 - Implementation: legacy code is wrapped and redeployed as it was.

 - Source: legacy code is refactored and redeployed.

 More generally, what can be done from model to code is not necessarily possible between model layers: as each layer embodies specific information, some derived, some decided, transformation policies will have to fence off what is added at each stage, together with its associated rationale.

 While the interpretations of CIMs and PIMs may be surprisingly diverse, there is a broad consensus about what platform specific models are about, how to build them, and how to use them to implement system components.
 Given the combined benefits of PSMs, design patterns and code generation, it may be tempting to generalize this approach by applying automated transformation to computation independent and platform independent models.
 But that would rely on the implicit assumption that there is no added value between models; or put in other words, that engineering processes are pointless.

 Hence the need of explicit rationales based upon models contents:

-- Enterprise: uses models to support the consolidation of different business processes within the same functional architecture (c).
+- Enterprise: generate models (e.g canonical data model) supporting the consolidation of different business objects and activities within the same functional architecture (c).